HeiShunKong/2420_Assignment2/README.md

 # 2420_assign2

 ## Step 1
-Follow the video and create two droplets, VPC, and Firewall
+Follow the video and create two droplets, VPC, and Firewall / Load Balancer: 146.190.13.16

 ## Step 2
 Create a regular users on both droplets